eddie-hernandez/simon-ambient-edition/README.md

 **Instructions:**

-* To begin a game of Simon, click on the "new game" button in the center of the game board
+* To begin a game of Simon, click on the "new game" button at the center of the game board
 * Match each button demonstrated by the computer at the start of each round consecutively and try to make your way up to level 10
 * Additionally, to toggle the game's alternative color theme: check the box titled "earth mode" (themes can be toggled on and off at any point in the game)